 The Miracle of New Life and a Surrendered Life

 Israel is perpetually very much in the news.
-At the beginning, in a striking synthesis, the nation of Israel started out with Sarah [Abraham], Rebecca [Isaac], and Rachel [Jacob] each barren.
+In a striking synthesis, notice at the beginning, the nation of Israel starts out with Sarah with Abraham, Rebecca with Isaac and Rachel with Jacob each barren.
 In the formative years of God’s love affair with His people, the Lord had to intervene with a miracle.
-It is as if God was preparing us for the miracle of the virgin birth.
+It is as if God is preparing us for the miracle of the virgin birth.

 In much the same way, spiritual life is a miracle of God birthing new life in those that receive Him.
-It may not be too much of a stretch for us to see the miracle of our awareness that we are not our own, but His, and that fullness of life comes from the Lord.
+It may not be too much of a stretch for us to see the miracle of awareness that we are not our own, but fullness of life comes from the Lord a fullness of life in Him.
 For it is He that works in us and through us for His good pleasure.
-There is the miracle of a surrendered life that brings abundance and great joy, which is why people who have made the transition to mission service often say, “I’m having the time of my life!”
+There is the miracle of a surrendered life, bringing abundance and great joy.
+That is why the feedback returned from people that make the transition to mission service is, “I’m having the time of my life.”

-When completing a profile to find a compelling niche of service, we simply ask for honesty and transparency.
+Among the terms of completing a profile to find a compelling niche of service, we simply ask for honesty and transparency.
 There are no wrong answers.
-A question on the profile is posed regarding your faith journey with the following choices:
+A question is posed regarding your faith journey with the following choices:

 - Ready to observe Jesus and the nature of His mission using me